vranlee/SU-T/README.md

 A large part of the code is borrowed from [ByteTrack](https://github.com/ifzhang/ByteTrack), [OC_SORT](https://github.com/noahcao/OC_SORT), and [HybridSORT](https://github.com/ymzis69/HybridSORT).
 Thanks for their wonderful works!

 ## 📖Citation
 The citation format will be given after the manuscript is accepted.
-Using this repo citation if needed now.
+Using arXiv's citation if needed now.

 ## 📑License
 This project is released under the [MIT License](LICENSE).